Various Info>Rip Off page 1 2 3 4 5

 He-Man and Masters Of The Universe

-Cammy White and Gally (Alita in the Western World)
+Cammy/Dolls and Gally (Alita in the Western World)/Clones

-Cammy is obviously a rip off but because of the different hairstyle of Cammy and the original, many don't recognize it, eventhough both characters are quite well known.
+Cammy is highly influenced by Gally of the Japanese manga series Gunm ("Gun Dream") also known as Battle Angel Alita in the Western World.
+But because of the different hairstyle of Cammy and the original, many don't recognize it, eventhough both characters are quite well known.

 Dhalsim and the Indian Yoga master